-Be as professional, calm and talkative as possible.
+Be as professional, calm, and talkative as possible.
 Respect the interviewer at every step and make sure to answer their questions coherently and seriously.

-Negotiating with interviewers is something that takes a couple of tries to get right, but you will develop your personal system very quickly.
+Negotiating with interviewers is something that takes a couple of tries to get right, but you will develop your system very quickly.

 Sometimes your energy won’t bear fruit and you will be unable to get employed.
 Understand that this is not because you are a bad person or a lazy worker – it’s just the way the world works.

-Older people get pushed aside so that new graduates with latest technological knowledge can take their places.
+Older people get pushed aside so that new graduates with the latest technological knowledge can take their places.